andrewsx/multiple-annotator/README.md

 * Gunicorn

 ## Setup
-Make sure to modify the config.py to include the name of the users, a Flask key, and open ports for allocation to a user
+Make sure to modify the config.py to include the name of the users, a Flask key, and open ports for allocation to each user.

 For example:
 ```python